-When you copy from a posted invoice or posted credit memo, the program copies any relevant invoice discounts and line discounts as valid at the time of posting that document from the posted document line to the new document line.
+When you copy from a posted invoice or posted credit memo, application copies any relevant invoice discounts and line discounts as valid at the time of posting that document from the posted document line to the new document line.
 Be aware, however, that if the Calc.
 Inv.
-Discount option is activated in the Purchases & Payables Setup window, then the invoice discount will be newly calculated when you post the new document line.
+Discount option is activated on the Purchases & Payables Setup page, then the invoice discount will be newly calculated when you post the new document line.
 The line amount for the new line may therefore be different than the line amount for the posted document line, depending on the new calculation of the invoice discount.

 If part of the quantity of the posted document line has already been reversed or sold or consumed, a line is created for only the quantity that remains in inventory or that has not been returned.
 If the full quantity of the posted document line has already been reversed, a new document line is not created.

 If the flow of goods in the posted document is the same as the flow of goods in the new document, a copy of the original posted document line in the new document is created.
 The Appl.-from Item Entry field is not filled in because, in this case, exact cost reversing is not possible.
 For example, if you use the Get Posted Document Lines to Reverse function to get a posted purchase credit memo line for a new purchase credit memo, only the original posted credit memo line is copied to the new credit memo.